Persebaya Surabaya: Supporters

 The supporters of Persebaya are known as Bonek, this an acronym from Bondho (resource) and Nekat (reckless).
 Bonek is one of the biggest supporter groups in Indonesia. also Persebaya supporters they called as Green Force which mean The Green-Green Troops are synonymous with Persebaya.

 The song "Song for Pride", is an anthem song Persebaya Surabaya, this song was composed by Mahardika Nurdian Syahputra.

 Friendship

-Bonek has a good relationship with Bobotoh, Supporters of Persib Bandung.
+Bonek has a good relationship with The Jakmania, Supporters of Persija Jakarta.
 Their friendship began with fans who often made headlines as supporters of the rioters.

 Rivalries

-The main rivalry with Arema FC is known as the Super East Java derby this match was born from the hostility of the fans and showed the best in East Java, the supporters should not be brought together by the Indonesian Police because of the possibility of clashes between groups.
+The main rivalry with Arema FC is known as the Super East Java derby.
+This match was born from the hostility of the fans and a desire to prove the best in East Java.
+Polri has regularly attempted to separate both Arema and Persebaya fans from derby matches because of the possibility of clashes between their supporter groups.

-The match with PSIS Semarang was born from the controversy of Sepakbola Gajah since Perserikatan.
-Until now the two clubs when they meet always compete with high tension.
+A side rivalry with PSIS Semarang was born from a match fixing controversy during the 1988 Perserikatan season, which gave birth to the term sepak bola gajah (elephant football) as national colloquial for match fixing in Indonesian football, well before the 1998 AFF Championship controversy.

 Persebaya also has another rival with PSMS Medan, Persija Jakarta, PSM Makassar, Persib Bandung in the Perserikatan era.